hackerspace-ntnu/BreadboardComputer/LogisimFiler/RegisterDecoding/RegisterDecoding.md

 This totals to 17 address bits.
 The issue is that EEPROMs this large are usually very expensive.

 Going with the second approach, we only need the first 3 + 5 = 8 bits, fitting well into the standard 13-bit EEPROMs.
 The remaining 9 bits are decoded in hardware.
 This decoding logic need not be very complicated (see the `.circ` file).

+## Overview of the register decoding logic

+The register decoder takes 12 inputs:
+- 1 bit from the instruction decoder (EEPROM) that says whether to enable source A
+- 1 bit from the instruction decoder (EEPROM) that says whether to enable source B
+- 1 bit from the instruction decoder (EEPROM) that says whether to load the destination
+- 3 bits fromt he instruction register (IR) that represent source A
+- 3 bits fromt he instruction register (IR) that represent source B
+- 3 bits fromt he instruction register (IR) that represent the destination

+It produces 16 outputs:
+- 8 bits for output enables (1 for each register) that are active-low
+- 8 bits for loading registers (1 for each register) that are active-high

+The circuit assumes that the instruction decoder **never** tries to enable source A and source B at the same time (this would short-circuit the CPU since multiple registers cannot output to the same bus simultanously).

+A register is enabled if that register's index (3 identifying bits) are active and the corrsponding source bit from the EEPROM is high.
+A register is loaded if that register's index (3 identifying bits) are active and the EEPROMs load bit is high.